 Have you ever had the opportunity to go berry picking?

-I don’t mean the kind that you’d pick up at the store.
+I’m not talking about the little packages of berries you’d pick up at the store.

-I used to do a lot of berry picking when I was young, and it was a favourite activity.
+I did a lot of berry picking when I was young, and it was a favourite activity.
 It usually also involved a chance to go out for a picnic with my mom and grandfather, Cappy Guy.
 My mom would prepare the meal and pack it up for the three of us.
-We would take off in Cappy’s little car, which he never did seem to get, to handle how to shift properly.
+We would take off in Cappy’s little car, which he never did seem to get, to handle and how to shift it properly!
 So I remember bouncing around while riding in the back seat, but I loved every second of the trip.

 After dinner, they would sit and have coffee together and Cappy would light up his pipe.
 I still like the smell of pipe tobacco when I get a whiff.
 It always reminds me of Cappy Guy and picnics.
 Then we would start berry picking.
 Mom taught me to dress in clothing that would keep me covered up to prevent vicious scratches from the berry bushes.
 I did get a few scratches each time.
 It was unavoidable, I was young and those prickly Blackberry bushes were nasty to reach into.

-It was such a calm and peaceful place.
+It was such a calm, peaceful place.
 Being in nature, safely tucked away in the forest with my mom nearby.
-Everything was green and lush, and it was a beautiful time of the year.
+Everything was green, lush and warm, and it was a beautiful time of the year.
 There were birds and breezes I would pause and listen to.
 It was a joy to be in nature.
 Do you feel that way when you get out in nature, whether it’s in a park or provincial park or in the woods somewhere?

-These days he’s getting a chuckle seeing me at the front of our house.
-We recently moved here and discovered that a special tree is at the front of our house.
+These days he’s gets a chuckle seeing me at the front of our house.
+When we moved here, we discovered a special tree at the front of our house.
 Just beyond my office window there is a beautiful little mulberry tree.
 This year it is a very happy tree loaded with nutritious, yummy mulberries.
 I have been out there daily picking some of our prolific crop of sweet little purple mulberries.
 I certainly eat more than I keep, that is half the fun of this tree.
+Plus they fall off the tree so easily, many go on the ground and the birds steal those ones.
 It is a pleasure having my own mulberry tree for berry picking.
 Every time I go for more berries I think of my mom, knowing she would be right beside me if she were here today.

 I will always be grateful to my mom for teaching me the pleasure of picking berries and tending to a vegetable garden, for watching things grow in nature and being grateful for its gifts.